Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees.

 Our makeshift shower for roughing it

-At first, the old house was only a one-room cabin with a fireplace.
+The house was originally a 1-room cabin.
 If you look underneath and in the attic, hand-hewn beams of red oak mark the oldest part.
 Those old beams are so dried out and hardened that a nail will bend before penetrating if you try to hammer it in.

 Cold Winters

-That old house was cold in the winter, even with the modern wood stove that had taken the place of the fireplace years before we’d arrived.
-But the wood-stove was the only thing that kept the house warm enough for wintertime survival.
+That old house was cold in the winter, even with the modern wood stove burning full-blast.
+The wood-stove was the only thing that kept the house warm enough for wintertime survival.
 There were so many holes in the floors and cracks in the walls that running an electric heater was an exercise in futility and expense.
 We still did it anyway in an attempt to supplement the heat in corners where the fire didn’t seem to reach.

-We’d close the door to the kitchen so we didn’t have to heat a room not in use, so at least the living room and bedrooms would stay a little warmer.
+In winter, we’d close the door to the kitchen so we didn’t have to heat a room not in use, so at least the living room and bedrooms would stay a little warmer.
 We’d leave the sink running a little so the water lines didn’t freeze up.
-Once, it got so cold in the kitchen at night, the next morning I had stalagmites in the sink.
+One year, it got so cold in the kitchen at night, the next morning I had stalagmites in the sink.
 We had to keep food in the refrigerator so it wouldn’t freeze on the counters or shelves.

 Stalagmites in the sink one cold winter morning.